VideoOrion: Tokenizing Object Dynamics in Videos: Introduction

-\begin{itemize} \item We present a novel Video-LLM, VideoOrion, which features an Object-Centric Branch with the special capability to model object dynamics from input videos through a set of \textit{object tokens}. \item To encode object dynamics from videos into tokens, we propose a detect-segment-track pipeline that leverages knowledge from expert vision models to extract object masks across frames. \item Our experiments show that the proposed Object-Centric Branch brings robust performance improvements, and VideoOrion achieves competitive results on both general video question answering and video-based referring tasks. \end{itemize}
+\begin{itemize} \item We present \textit{VideoOrion}, featuring a novel object branch that encodes the spatial-temporal dynamics of objects and instances in the videos through a set of \textit{object tokens}. \item To effectively capture object dynamics, we propose a detect-segment-track pipeline that leverages knowledge from expert vision models to extract object masks across frames, thereby explicitly generating disentangled objects representations. \item We conduct extensive experiments and ablation studies on multiple benchmarks, showcasing consistent improvements with object tokens and achieving competitive results on general VQA and video-based referring tasks. \end{itemize}